hyperknot/openfreemap/README.md

 2. SSH_PASSWD is only needed if you don't use SSH keys.

-3. rclone.conf is only needed for uploading.
+3. rclone.conf is only needed for tile generation.
 For http_host there is no need for this file.

-4. certs - these are the certs for nginx.
-If you put a cert here, it'll be uploaded to `/data/nginx/certs`.
+4. certs - used by nginx for HTTPS, they are uploaded to `/data/nginx/certs`.

-   Currently the nginx config is hard coded to use for `openfreemap.org.cert` and `openfreemap.org.key`.

 ##### 2. Deploy a HTTP host